|Extent of IFRS application||Status||Additional Information|

 Other comments regarding use of the IFRS for SMEs Standard?

-The IFRS for SMEs Standard has been translated into Turkish.
+The IFRS for SMEs Standard of July 2009 has been translated into Turkish.

 General requirements for companies for-profit entities